Skip to content

 A. Physical Lab Notebooks

 All members of the lab should record the details of their daily research activities in the form of a lab notebook with dated entries.
-This is a requirement for federally-funded research.
 Lab notebooks must be turned in at the conclusion of your tenure in the lab.
-We have recently adopted reusable notebooks by RocketBook as our official lab notebook system.
-You will be issued a RocketBook and will be expected to use this to document your daily experimental activities.
-This will require installing the RocketBook app on your phone and associating an account with your official university e-mail address.
-You should regularly take images and export your notes to your dedicated folder on the lab Box (/RocketBook/) and to your Google Drive account as personal backup.
+You have the option of using permanent lab notebooks or reusable notebooks by RocketBook to document your daily experimental activities.
+If you choose the RocketBook option, install the app on your phone and associate the account with your official university e-mail address.
+You should regularly take images and export your RocketBook notes to your dedicated folder on the lab Box (/RocketBook/) and to your Google Drive account as personal backup.

 B. Electronic Lab Notebooks